 Note on the 44120 leader: ZIP 44120 covers two distinct areas, the Moreland and Buckeye-Shaker neighborhoods (Cleveland city, lower-priced housing stock) and the southwestern fringe of Shaker Heights municipality.
-The $125k median reflects the mixed stock, not the prestigious Shaker Heights Country Club / Lomond / Sussex areas, which sit in ZIP 44122 with substantially higher prices and lower yields.
+The about $130k median reflects the mixed stock, not the prestigious Shaker Heights Country Club / Lomond / Sussex areas, which sit in ZIP 44122 with substantially higher prices and lower yields.

 Yields across 52 suburbs in Cleveland (Cuyahoga County) range from 13.8% in Shaker Heights (44120) down to roughly 2.5% in the eastern hills and outer commuter belt.
-That spread of more than 11 percentage points is wider than the gap between short-term rental and long-term rental at the city level, which means WHERE you buy in Cleveland matters more than HOW you rent it out.
+That spread of more than 11 percentage points is wider than the gap between short-term rental and long-term rental at the city level, which means where you buy in Cleveland matters more than how you rent it out.
 The pattern is consistent: the inner-ring eastern suburbs and select industrial-edge ZIPs lead on gross yield, while the affluent eastern hills and western lakefront trail.
 This ranking shows the leaders and explains the geography behind the numbers.

 Shaker Heights (44120) Tops the Yield Ranking at 13.8%